kubeflow/website/content/docs/started/getting-started.md

 disabling it please refer to the [usage reporting guide](/docs/other-guides/usage-reporting/).

 ## Remove KubeFlow
-To remove KubeFlow use the same script as above.
+To remove your Kubeflow deployment, you can use the same `kfkctl` script as above.
 Note, that it will delete the namespace kubeflow along with everything you have deployed in it!

     cd ${KUBEFLOW_SRC}/${KFAPP}